terraform-ibm-modules/terraform-ibm-observability-instances/modules/activity_tracker/README.md

 # IBM Observability Activity Tracker instance sub-module

-This module supports provisioning the following observability instance:
+This sub-module supports provisioning the following observability instance:

 * **IBM Cloud Activity Tracker**
   * Records events, compliant with CADF standard, triggered by user-initiated activities that change the state of a service in the cloud.

-:information_source: The sub-module also creates a manager key, and supports passing COS bucket details to enable archiving for Activity Tracker.
+:information_source: This sub-module also creates a manager key, and supports passing COS bucket details to enable archiving for Activity Tracker.

 ## Usage